 It’s taken me awhile to get over my pop headache after attending the 8th Annual Pop Conference at the EMP.
 Dance Music Sex Romance: Pop and the Body Politic was meant to be provocative and stimulating for those inclined to think that discussing body politics in academic speak is stimulating.

-Sessions attended were: Dance This Mess Around, Shock and Awe, Sexual Healing and Relocating Desire.
+I attended these sessions: Dance This Mess Around, Shock and Awe, Sexual Healing and Relocating Desire.

 I went for three reasons: